robmiller/postcommit/README.md

 Whenever there's a new push to one of your Git repositories, the central server is sent details of the changes; it then pushes that information out to any interested clients, for whom it shows up as a new message in their activity stream.

+postcommit is, for now at least, impermanent; users receive only those updates that have happened since they requested the page, and updates aren't stored anywhere for posterity.
+This may change, though.

 ## Requirements

 The backend is built in node, and uses socket.io to communicate with clients; there are no other dependencies.